ThePjotyr/Speedsters-Data-Pack/README.md

 To access speed related abilities, player must first select last slot on hotbar.
 Then the display above the hotbar would change to **Speed Level Indicator**.
 By running with selected last slot, player will gain speed.
 Continuous running increases player's speed, and not running decreases it.

+Any speedster can also run on water or powder snow surface, whenever they reach 6th Speed Level.
+Jumping on water/powder snow, or losing velocity will lead to stopping this ability, and the player will fall.

 With selected last slot, player can also press shift to begin **phasing**.
 In this state, player is invulnerable, but also cannot harm anything or anyone.
 Other than that, if player looks straight down, the player will **phase** through the floor.
 The same can be achieved horizontally by looking straight forward and being close to any wall.

 While running, if the player reaches 10th **Speed Level**, the indicator above hotbar will slowly turn white.
 When whole indicator is white, the player will create a wormhole and will be teleported into the **Speed Force** or **Negative Speed Force**, depending on player's speed source.
 In there, the player can travel great distances, because like in the nether, 1 block in Speed Force is equal to 8 blocks in overworld.
 To escape from **Speed Force**, player must do the same thing, that got the player there - reach 10th **Speed Level**.
 Leaving **Speed Force** has a small chance of leaving player in the nether or in the end.